 2015 Great Graphic Novels for Teens Nominations

 Area 51: The Graphic History of America’s Most Secret Military Installation.
-By Greg Scott Zimmerman.
-Illus by author.
-Zenith Press, paperback, $19.99, (9780760346648).
+By Dwight Zimmerman.
+Illus by Greg Scott.
+Zenith Press, paper, $19.99, (9780760346648).
 A history of what has actually happened at Area 51 based on recently declassified documents.

 March, Book Two.
 By John Lewis, Andrew Aydin, Nate Powell.
 Illus by Nate Powell.
-Top Shelf, paper, $19.95, (9781603094009).
+Top Shelf Productions, paper, $19.95, (9781603094009).
 Congressman John Lewis recounts important moments of his participation in the Civil Rights Movement.

 Nathan Hale’s Hazardous Tales: the Underground Abductor.
 By Nathan Hale.
-Illus. by author.
-Abrams, hardcover, $12.95, (9781419715365).
+Illus. by the author.
+Harry N. Abrams, hardcover, $12.95, (9781419715365).
 Araminta Ross, a.k.a.
 Harriet Tubman, speaks out against slavery and leads slaves to freedom via the Underground Railroad.

 Steve Jobs: Insanely Great.
 By Jessie Hartland.
 Illus by the author.
 Schwartz and Wade, hardcover, $22.95, (9780307982957).
 A biography of Steve Jobs that covers his successes and setbacks, his passions and his demons, and the many contradictions that made up this brilliant individual.

 Terrorist: Gavrilo Princip, the Assassin Who Ignited World War I. By Henrik Rehr.
-Illus by author.
-Graphic Universe, Paper, $11.99, (9781467772846).
+Illus by the author.
+Graphic Universe, paper, $11.99, (9781467772846).
 Gavrilo Princip carries out a plot to assassinate Archduke Franz Ferdinand.

 Adventure Time: The Flip Side.
 By Colleen Coover and Paul Tobin.
 Illus by Wook-Jin Clark.
-BOOM!
-Studios, paper, $19.99, (9781608864560).
+KaBOOM!, paper, $19.99, (9781608864560).
 Finn and Jake need to convince the Monkey Wizard to kidnap Painting Princess to sort out everything that’s wrong in Ooo, but it’s easier said than done!

 Ajin, vol. 1.
-By Miura Tsuina.
+By Tsuina Miura.
 Illus by Gamon Sakurai.
 Vertical, paper, $12.95, (9781939130846).
 After he is killed by a car, Kei Nagai discovers that he is an ajin, a demi-human.
 Now he must run from everyone--his family, the government, other ajin, and other shadowy groups.

-Assassination Classroom vol. 1.
+Assassination Classroom, vol. 1.
 By Yusei Matsui.
-Illus by author.
+Illus by the author.
 Viz Media, paper, $9.99, (9781421576077).
 Students in the lowest rank class in the school (3-E) must kill an octopus-looking creature who also happens to be their teacher before he destroys the world at graduation.

-Assassination Classroom vol. 2.
+Assassination Classroom, vol. 2.
 By Yusei Matsui.
-Illus by author.
+Illus by the author.
 Viz Media, paper, $9.99, (9781421576084).
 The government brings in a foreign assassin to kill the teacher but she ends up being no more successful than any of the students.

-Assassination Classroom vol. 3.
+Assassination Classroom, vol. 3.
 By Yusei Matsui.
-Illus by author.
-Viz Media, paper, $9.99, (9781425176091).
+Illus by the author.
+Viz Media, paper, $9.99, (9781421576091).
 The students of class 3-E try to kill their teacher on a class trip, rescue some kidnapped classmates, and dish out humiliation to a couple of bullies.